MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 ms.author: brumbaug
 ms.date: 05/03/2018
 ---

-# Advanced User Notifications in Xamarin.iOS
+# Advanced user notifications in Xamarin.iOS

 New to iOS 10, the User Notification framework allows for the delivery and handling of local and remote notifications.
 Using this framework, an app or app extension can schedule the delivery of local notifications by specifying a set of conditions such as location or time of day.

-## About User Notifications
+## About user notifications

 The new User Notification framework allows for the delivery and handling of local and remote notifications.
 Using this framework, an app or App Extension can schedule the delivery of local notifications by specifying a set of conditions such as location or time of day.